YasserLoukniti/indeedBulkResumesDownloader/README.md

 1. Export your cookies from Chrome (see "Export your Indeed cookies" below)
 2. Save the file as `logs/indeed_cookies.txt`
 3. Run `ConvertCookies.exe` to convert to JSON format
+4. Open Indeed Employer in Chrome and navigate to your candidates list
-4. Run `IndeedCVDownloader.exe` to start downloading
+5. Run `IndeedCVDownloader.exe`
+6. Click on the first candidate you want to download, then press Enter

 ## Installation (Python)